lokeshwaran100/neploy/README.md

 # neploy

  **Improvised Code.py follow the below instructions** (https://github.com/lokeshwaran100/neploy/blob/main/src/backend/Improvised%20Code.py)

+how to run and deploy along with the input file

 Install the necessary Python libraries.
 You can do this using the pip install command: pip install numpy pandas sklearn